 As pointed out earlier, marketing automation is only a part of the solution for greater revenue generation.
 An effective CRM software comprises the rest of the solution.
 The former focuses on the top-of-the-funnel activities, whereas the latter narrows down the funnelling activities through processes like keeping a record of the customer’s behaviour, details of phone conversations, inbound emails received from the customer etc.

 A successful marketing campaign is one that addresses a very specific market or a segment.
 Here is where CRM comes in handy, by helping us reach out to and engage with the target audience.
-Ultimately, the goal of CRM system is to maximize the return on investment (ROI).
+Ultimately, the goal of the CRM system is to maximize the return on investment (ROI).
 The CRM helps in combining the performances of different marketing campaigns such as outdoor activities, digital campaigns, print media, exhibitions and other events.
-This constantly updated information can be used to take real time decisions.
+This constantly updated information can be used to make real-time decisions.
 In this way, multiple marketing campaigns can be monitored from a single dashboard.
 At the same time, the marketing automation CRM helps in effective market segmentation and targeting by customizing the different communication tools for different segments.

-While the two systems of CRM and market automation are powerful individually, when they are made to work in tandem, their power, efficiency and effectiveness is multiplied manifold.
+While the two systems of CRM and market automation are powerful individually, when they are made to work in tandem, their power, efficiency and effectiveness are multiplied manifold.
 It results in higher customer retention and sales conversion rates.
 A watertight integration of CRM systems with marketing automation platforms enables seamless syncing and consistency of crucial information and improves the effectiveness of marketing campaigns.
 Therefore the linking is bidirectional in nature.
 This is done by mapping relevant fields between the CRM and marketing automation systems, either through automation or manually.
 Once the initial mapping is done, any change in data in one system is automatically reflected in the other.
 The technology behind this mutual integration is facilitated by a technology called Application Programming Interface (API).

 CRM and Marketing automation systems complement each other.
-Even in case of small businesses, marketing automation helps in reaching out to new customers and building a strong relationship between them.
+Even in the case of small businesses, marketing automation helps in reaching out to new customers and building a strong relationship between them.
 CRM then performs its role in executing decisions based on the information present in the system.
 Some of the key advantages resulting from the combination of the two systems are:

-- better leads and stronger relationships with customers
+- Better leads and stronger relationships with customers

-- prioritizing of leads
+- Prioritizing of leads

-- invaluable insight into consumer behaviour
+- Invaluable insight into consumer behaviour

-- availability of relevant information to the sales and marketing personnel when and where it is needed.
+- Availability of relevant information to the sales and marketing personnel when and where it is needed.

 Therefore it is important to give due consideration to the matter and selecting the right tools for maximum benefits.
-Contact us @ +91 7899887755 or email@example.com!
-Also sign-up for a free demo or start a 30 day no credit card free CRM trial!